ESP32 PLC 14 and LoRa

 Click LoRa

-The ESP32 PLC 14 & LoRa includes the RN2483A LoRa transceiver module, which is soldered in a custom click board and connected into the expansion board from the PLC.
+TThe ESP32 PLC 14 & LoRa includes the RN2483A LoRa transceiver module, which is soldered into a custom click board and connected to the expansion board from the PLC.

-This module is specifically designed for LoRaWAN applications, as the chip can be configured to work with OTA or ABP, and it has multiple commands that are used to set the correspondent LoRaWAN parameters.
+This module is specifically designed for LoRaWAN applications as the chip can be configured to work with OTA or ABP and has several commands to set the appropriate LoRaWAN parameters.

 RN2483A chip